dmahugh/github/README.md

-# gitinfo - Python 3.x wrapper for GitHub REST API
+# gitinfo - Python 3.x library for GitHub REST API

 This is a simple wrapper optimized for ease of use, supporting a subset of the GitHub API.
 (Ony repo and member info at this time.)
+Intended for use in automating common administrative and monitoring activities.

 ## installation